Jackenmen/little-helpers/README.md

 Note: This works with an assumption that the remote for upstream is called `upstream` and that the remote for your fork is called `origin`.

+### git-checkoutpr

+This script fetches and checks out a merge commit of the pull request with a given number.

+This can optionally be passed with a branch.

+Usage: `git checkoutpr <pr_number> [branch]`

+Personally, I have this command aliased to `git copr` to type even less :)

+Note: only works on GitHub and other services who provide merge commit refs in a format of: `pull/PR_NUMBER/merge`

 ## License

 Please see [LICENSE file](LICENSE) for details.